laroche/tastyworks-pnl/README.md

 soffice tastyworks-tax-2021.csv
 </pre>

-The following command outputs a more detailed csv report for your personal review:
+The following command outputs a more detailed csv report for your personal review together with a yearly summary for all years in the extra file tastyworks-summary.csv:
 <pre>
-python3 tw-pnl.py --assume-individual-stock --output-csv=tastyworks-tax.csv transaction_history.csv
+python3 tw-pnl.py --assume-individual-stock --summary=tastyworks-summary.csv --output-csv=tastyworks-tax.csv transaction_history.csv
 </pre>

 [In German: Erstellt eine Gewinn- und Verlustberechnung für eine Steuererklärung